Posts

 Garnet Mountain Fire Lookout

 The Garnet Mountain Fire Lookout Cabin is a popular Forest Service rental just southwest of Bozeman in the Gallatin canyon.
 Perched atop Garnet Mountain, the cabin sleeps 4 people and offers 360° views of the surrounding peaks.
-It is accessible via a 4 mile hike or ATV via the Rat Lake Trail.
+It is accessible via a 4.5-mile hike, with seasonal motorcycle and ATV access via the Rat Lake Trail.
 Staying at this cabin is all about the views.
 You can see down the Gallatin Canyon, across to Storm...

 Gear Room Organization